botblock/discord-botlist-best-practices/README.md

    - All pages that load correctly should respond with a 2xx status code
    - Not found (404) pages should respond with a 404 status code
    - Any API should also send correct status codes
+7. not overuse ads.
+Ads are okay, but shouldn't influence the browsing experience in a negative way.
+8. have API (and the frontend if possible) ratelimits.
+(60 requests per minute recommended)
+9. have a way for users to contact the folks operating the site (email, Discord, etc.).
+10. notify users beforehand when your TOS or privacy policy is changing.
+11. not be a copy of other's bot lists (open sourced lists, including lists that are edited or modified from other's lists).

 ---